jdabassett/reading-notes/cheat-sheet.md

-# Text editor, Commandline, and File Storage Flash Cards
+# Flashcards: Text editor, Commandline, and File Storage

 Just downloaded a lot of tools, including a text editor, through our commandline and now is a good time to understand more about how all these tools integrate into a good web development environment.

 ___